jbourassa/monsieur-touriste/README.md

 # Monsieur Touriste

+**Monsieur Touriste is not up yet – I am still working on some design issues.**

 Monsieur Touriste is a toy project and a Sinatra experiment that came to life while I was visiting Europe.
 The basic idea is to look very tourist-ish and/or dumb with well known locations in the background.
 Hopefully the number of